Kitura/Kitura/.github/CONTRIBUTING.md

 ## Getting Started

-Please ensure you follow [the Kitura coding standards](https://github.com/IBM-Swift/Kitura/blob/master/Documentation/CodeConventions.md).
-This keeps the source code tidy, and allows [Swift Lint]((https://github.com/realm/SwiftLint)) to work with the project.
+Please follow the [Kitura coding standards](https://github.com/IBM-Swift/Kitura/blob/master/Documentation/CodeConventions.md); this keeps the source code tidy and allows [Swift Lint](https://github.com/realm/SwiftLint) to work with the project.

-**If you are new:** We have created the label ["good starting issue"](https://github.com/IBM-Swift/Kitura/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to help new members of the community get involved with Kitura quickly and effectively.
+**First time contributing?** We have created the label ["good first issue"](https://github.com/IBM-Swift/Kitura/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to help new members of the community get involved with Kitura quickly and effectively.
 These issues include documentation changes, test cases, minor bug fixes, logging, renaming and refactoring.

 To get started, you will need to open a Terminal and: